 Others, like ‘Ultima Morpho’, have whiskered cat faces.

 There are ones with ruffled edges like ‘Flirty Skirts’ and ‘Ballerina’, and trailing pansies like ‘Cool Wave’ and ‘Waterfall’ that spread up to 2 feet—excellent for hanging baskets.
 ‘Colossus’ has giant flowers 3-4 inches across and ‘Moulin Rouge’ has thick, stiff stems making it perfect for cutting.

 The so-called antiques such as ‘Panola’ and ‘Mariposa Peach’ have soft, watercolor shades while ’Jolly Joker’ is garish purple and orange and then there are some that are just pure black!

-The name pansy comes from the French "pensee" meaning thought because the blossom resembles a little frowning face, as if deep in concentration.
-They have a large number of colorful nicknames such as heartsease, three-faces-under-a-hood, Cupid's delight, love-in-idleness, and jump-up-and-kiss-me.
+The name pansy comes from French pensee, meaning “thought,” because the blossom resembles a little frowning face that could be deep in concentration.
+The pansy has a large number of colorful nicknames such as heartsease, three-faces-under-a-hood, Cupid’s delight, love-in-idleness, and jump-up-and-kiss-me.